Arnab9Codes/Pd-Speech-Work/README.md

 saved the svm models in drive.

-# Owner self pointer:
+Owner self pointer:
-Check your drive for more details and experiments done in pc, with best 0.873.
+Check your drive for more details and experiments done in pc.